 Exemptions from Registration

 The Missouri Securities Act of 2003 also contains several exemptions from registration.
 If an investment is promoted or sold under an exemption, the seller should be aware that it is his or her responsibility to prove that the investments are covered by that exemption.
 One common exemption from registration for small businesses offering and selling securities is contained in §409.2-202(14) Revised Statutes of Missouri.
 This exemption enables companies to raise capital without filing a registration statement with the Securities Division.
 However, the companies may only sell to 25 investors in a 12-month period and general solicitation is prohibited.
-Should you be interested in selling investments under an exemption, you may wish to contact the Securities Division for additional information or consult an attorney.
+Should you be interested in selling investments under an exemption, you may wish to consult an attorney.

 Federal Covered Securities

 Companies may sell federal covered securities in Missouri if the companies comply with both federal and state law.
 One of the most common types of federal covered securities are those offered pursuant to 17 CFR 230.506 of Regulation D. An issuer relying on Rule 506 needs to make the appropriate filings with the U.S. Securities & Exchange Commission.
 The issuer must also file a notice with the Missouri Securities Division.
 Once again, you may wish to consult with an attorney or contact the Securities Division for more information.

 The Missouri Securities Act of 2003 also prohibits fraud and requires disclosure of all material information.
 Whether an offering is made pursuant to registration, an exemption, or a federal covered security, the seller of securities is responsible for disclosing all material facts regarding the investment to the prospective investor.
 A material fact is any fact that may have an impact on that individual's decision to invest.
 It is advisable to provide a potential investor with a written disclosure document that sets out all the material facts.